Living Pixels

 Seeing Motion

-The motion detection effect is done with a secondary program that is looking for pixel differences between the current frame and the previous frame that meet a threshold set by the user.
+Living Pixels is able to detect motion with a secondary program that is looking for pixel differences between the current frame and the previous frame that meet a threshold set by the user.
 Pixels that meet the threshold difference are added directly on top of the current render, essentially allowing moving objects to be visible through the noise.
 But, as soon as these objects slow down or stop, their forms blend back into abstraction.

 Interacting with living pixels